yxzwang/Normalized-Information-Payload/README.md

 # Normalized Information Payload
- codes for paper: What Dense Graph do You Need
+ codes for paper: What Dense Graph Do You Need for Self-attention?
+## Coming soon